-Newcastle sign midfielder Barnes from Leicester
+Newcastle sign £38m winger Barnes from Leicester

-Harvey Barnes: Newcastle sign English midfielder from Leicester City
+Harvey Barnes: Newcastle sign England winger from Leicester City for £38m

 Last updated on .From the section Newcastle

-Newcastle United have signed England midfielder Harvey Barnes from Leicester City for an undisclosed fee.
+Newcastle United have signed England winger Harvey Barnes from Leicester City for a fee of about £38m.

 The 25-year-old, capped once by England, has signed a five-year contract with the Magpies.